 JMTC Capital

-JMTC Capital (JMTCキャピタル) is the venture capital arm of Japan Material Technologies Corporation.
-It focuses on investments in R&D-oriented hardware startups in areas such as robotics, drones, personal mobility, wearables, AR/VR, and sensing.
+JMTC Capital is the venture arm of Japan Material Technologies Corporation.
+Founded in 2017 and based in Tokyo, it invests in research and development oriented hardware startups across robotics, drones, personal mobility, wearables, augmented reality and virtual reality, and sensing.

 Ruka Matsubara